At Chelsea PS we use synthetic phonics as our the basis of our whole school instructional approach with literacy instruction.

 Why Synthetic Phonics?

 English is an alphabetic code and therefore Synthetic Phonics, with its emphasis on teaching students sound-letter correspondences, is vital for literacy instruction, however “phonics is a means to an end not an end unto itself”.
-The ultimate goal of any literacy program is for students to become “skilled and motivated readers who read thoughtfully and purposefully for an array of purposes”.

 In addition the research has found these gains are maintained and in fact increase over time.
 The synthetic phonics approach is as effective for students at risk of literacy failure as it is for their peers and some research has suggested boys have a slight advantage over girls in spelling and reading comprehension when taught with a synthetic phonics approach.